twolfson/fix-travis-ci/README.md

   - curl http://rawgit.com/twolfson/fix-travis-ci/master/lib/fix-travis-ci.bash | bash -s
 ```

-Upon your next push, Travis CI should work with `npm@2.x.x` and handle future issues.
+Upon your next push, Travis CI should work with `npm@latest` and handle future issues.

 ## FAQs
-### Why are you using Python?
-Why not node.js?
-Python has built in `yaml` support.
-I didn't want to have to deal with installing dependencies.

 ### Do you plan on supporting more languages?
 I am open to it.
-We already do `.travis.yml` and environment sniffing.
+We already use `language` from `.travis.yml` and environment sniffing.
 Open an issue to discuss it.

 https://github.com/twolfson/fix-travis-ci/issues/new